zpostfacto/vjson/README.md

 - If a key is missing, it can supply the default in a single function call.
 - If an array or object is missing, return an empty one.
-- If a value is present at the given key, but the wrong type, just act as if it it missing.
+- If a value is present at the given key, but the wrong type, just act as if it is missing.
-- If an array is only suoposed to contain a certin type of value, iterate over the elements with that type in an idiomatic way, ignoring any elements that are the wrong type.
+- If an array is only supposed to contain a certain type of value, iterate over the elements with that type in an idiomatic way, ignoring any elements that are the wrong type.
 - When loading/parsing a document that is supposed to be a single JSON object,